Second-order corrections to Starobinsky inflation: Final comments

 Finally, we confront our model with recent observations from the Planck satellite, BICEP3/Keck and BAO \cite{Akrami:2018odb,BICEPKeck:2021gln}, making use of a constraint on the number of $e$-folds $N$ of inflation ($ 52\leq N\leq 59$) based on reheating modeling \cite{PhysRevD.105.063504}.
 For that, we made two types of Plots, namely, the usual $n_{s}\times r_{0.002}$ plane and the parameter space $\alpha _{0}\times \beta _{0}$.
 In this analysis, we have three parameters: $\alpha _{0}$, $\beta _{0}$, and $N$ .
 Thus, to build the Plots, we set one of the parameters and vary the others.
 Fixing the parameter $\beta _{0}$, we observe that the region predicted by the model in the $n_{s}\times r_{0.002}$ plane shifts to the left and slightly downwards.
 On the other hand, fixing the parameter $\alpha _{0}$, we notice that the predicted region shifts to the right and slightly upwards.
 By setting $\alpha _{0}=0$, we get the Starobinsky$+R\square R$ model.
 In this context, we saw that inconsistency in establishing the curvature perturbation in Ref. \cite{Cuzinatto:2018vjt} led them to obtain values higher than ours for the tensor-to-scalar ratio.
 In turn, by fixing the number of $e$-folds $N$, we construct the parameter space $\alpha _{0}\times \beta _{0}$ constrained by the observations.
-In general, the model predictions are more in agreement with the observations for a number of $e$-folds $N\approx 59$.
+In general, the model predictions are more in agreement with the observations for a number of $e$-folds $N = 59$.
 Our analysis, conservatively, restrict the parameters to maximum values of $\alpha _{0}\sim 10^{-4}$ and $\beta _{0}\sim 10^{-2}$.
 It is also worth pointing out the behavior of the $\alpha _{0}\times \beta _{0}$ parameter space.
-In it, there is a region in which the parameters do not keep a dependence on each other.
-However, the asymptotic region for large values of $\alpha _{0}$ and $\beta _{0}$ requires a fine-tuning between the parameters, making its occurrence increasingly disadvantaged.
+The $R^{3}$ and $R\square R$ terms are second-order correction terms on energy scales and, therefore, should contribute similarly to inflation.
+In this sense, the joint effect of such terms is reflected in the plot $\alpha _{0}\times \beta _{0}$.
+In fact, there is a considerable region in which the parameters do not depend on each other and which we can associate with the models separately discussed in Refs. \cite{Huang:2013hsb,PhysRevD.105.063504,Castellanos:2018dub,Cuzinatto:2018vjt}.
+However, there is an asymptotic region for large values of $\alpha _{0}$ and $\beta _{0}$, where such parameters seem to keep a constraint.
+In this particular region, a change in one of the parameters necessarily implies a change in the other, so that the possibility of a dependence $ \beta _{0} = \beta _{0} (\alpha _{0}) $ is something to be investigated.
+This is a topic that the authors will address in a future research.

 \acknowledgments